RamezHamdiSaeed/MyFlutterReference/README.md

 -How to use transform property inside the container as well.
 -How to use Switch widget for theme changing.
 -How to Organize Your Code With Utils....
--How to Use the FutureBuilder as an alternative for Future and Streams using Async and Await.
+-How to Use the FutureBuilder as an alternative for Future using .
+-How to Use the StreamBuilder as an alternative for Stream using .